 Animal Kingdom 20th Anniversary

 With Animal Kingdom slowly coming into its own with the opening of Pandora, World of Avatar this past year, if you haven’t gotten a chance to see this amazing new land yet, 2018 could be the time.
 While we were still seeing a three hour wait for Flight of Passage ( get a fastpass folks).
-Pandora and Rivers of Light are both keeping guests out later than usual. the crowds will start dissipating to the other new attraction coming to Animal Kingdom…
+Pandora and Rivers of Light are both keeping guests out later than usual.
+The crowds will start dissipating to the other new attraction coming to Animal Kingdom.

-…An Up-Inspired show featuring Dug and Russell will take over in place of Flights of Wonder in the Spring of 2018.
+We’ll see a brand new Up-Inspired show featuring Dug and Russell will take over in place of Flights of Wonder in the Spring of 2018.
 The show will feature our favorite wilderness explorer discovering all sorts of exotic birds on the stage at Caravan Theater.

 Disney Holiday Events